sigmadeltasoftware/APT-InIt/README.md

 * Meld
 * VLC
 * FileZilla
-* Plank/Docky
 * TLP Power Management

 ##### Programming Environment

 * EnvInit.sh contains a centralized position for environment variables as well as auto-completion configurations for executable shell-scripts.
 These extra commands are available:

-* gv - This shell script is an abstraction for *gvim -O*, meaning it will open the files passed as arguments in gVim with a vertical window-split.
+* gv - This shell script is an abstraction for *gvim* and it will open the files depending on the number of arguments provided.
+When you provide 2 files, it will open these with a vertical split.
+When you provide 3 files, it will open the first file on the left-side as the "main view" and the right side will be horizontally split and divided among the 2 other files.

 ##### Tools

 - There are a number of Vim-plugins included which will make your life (a lot!) easier: